hoshikawa2/qlora_training/README.md

 pip install torch transformers datasets peft bitsandbytes accelerate
 ```

-Download the training dataset in JSON format:
+Download a training dataset in JSON format like this format:
 ```json
 [
   {"text": "Question: What is QLoRA?\nAnswer: An efficient fine-tuning technique using 4-bit quantization."},